palpen/grades_sum_stats/README.md

 > grade_stats "PATH_TO_GRADE_LIST" "grades_data.csv" 10

 in Stata's command line. grades_data.csv is a sample list of grades to test the code.
 10 is for the number of bins of the histograms.
+The output will be saved to the folder in PATH_TO_GRADE_LIST.